Born in 1859, Škoda is the same age as Hendy. Among car companies, only Peugeot is older.

 After the Berlin Wall fell, Škoda became part of the Volkswagen group.
 Design and quality improved hugely.
 Some truly innovative cars were launched, including the utilitarian Yeti.
 Cars like the Fabia, Octavia, Superb, Karoq and Kodiaq are renowned for their spaciousness, comfort and value.
 Little wonder that Škoda is now one of the Volkswagen group’s most successful nameplates.

-Hendy currently represents Škoda at 3 outlets.
+Hendy currently represents Škoda in Bournemouth and Salisbury.